Dr Lynne Kelly AM

 Maths Wizard, Wizard Books, 2000

-* All Wizard Books publications are now published by Curriculum Corporation.
+* All Wizard Books publications taken over by Curriculum Corporation.

 Exploring Chaos and Fractals (co-author), Informit, 1994